Spider-Man: Shattered Dimensions: Reception

 Non-video-game publications gave some strong praise for the game.
 The A.V.
 Club gave the Xbox 360 version a B+ and stated: "Filled with countless remember-when moments—as in Remember when you outran that wave of sand?— Shattered Dimensions is less literary and artful than Batman: Arkham Asylum, but it's far more fun".
 The Daily Telegraph gave it seven out of ten and stated, "the combat, and it's worth noting that this makes up the majority of the game, is superb.
 It's not particularly deep nor clever, but it's immensely rewarding, as too are the scripted first person sections which exist purely to, yes, let you punch things in the face".
 However, The Escapist gave the Xbox 360 version three stars out of five and said, "creative set-pieces and an awesome concept can only hide a repetitious game structure for so long - and the stealth sections that mix it up are just frustrating".

 The Nintendo DS version of the game drew mixed reviews.
-IGN and Digital Chumps praised the visuals.
-IGN felt the visuals stayed true to the comics, while Digital Chumps praised the smooth and detailed animations.
+IGN praised the visuals, feeling that they stayed true to the comics.
 Reviewers felt that overall the 2.5D Metroid-style gameplay was enjoyable, and fit the DS well.
 Sounds and voice acting were also praised.
 Some reviewers felt the game was too short, and that not enough emphasis was put on exploring the open world.

 Legacy

-The premise of a crossover between different versions of Spider-Man that was used in Shattered Dimensions later became the inspiration for the 2014 comic book storyline Spider-Verse (the main story of which was also scripted by Dan Slott), which would go on to become one of the most popular and media adapted Spider-Man story-arcs, including a 2018 animated film titled Spider-Man: Into the Spider-Verse.
-Despite none of it being adapted from the game, all four playable Spider-Men (Amazing Spider-Man, Spider-Man Noir, Spider-Man 2099, and Ultimate Spider-Man), as well as Spider-Ham, appear, in varying capacities.
+The premise of a crossover between different versions of Spider-Man that was used in Shattered Dimensions became the inspiration for the 2014 comic book storyline Spider-Verse (the main story of which was also scripted by Dan Slott), which would go on to become one of the most popular and media adapted Spider-Man story arcs, including a 2018 animated film titled Spider-Man: Into the Spider-Verse, which was later used as the starting point for the Spider-Verse animated franchise.
+Despite the film borrowing no inspiration from Shattered Dimensions itself, all four playable Spider-Men from the game appear in Into the Spider-Verse, in varying capacities.